 A fall or other injury can sometimes cause a fracture (broken bone).
 Whether it’s the patella or the tibia, we want to help you effectively treat this injury, return to normal strength, and get active again.

 X-ray is very helpful for evaluating for bony injury.
 Most knee fractures like patella (kneecap), avulsion injuries, and dislocations will be seen on x-rays.
-Sometimes a computed tomography (CT) or magnetic resonance imaging (MRI) is needed to identify the extent of injury present.
+Sometimes an ultrasound, computed tomography (CT), or magnetic resonance imaging (MRI) is needed to identify the extent of injury present.